-family history is online only recently, for everyone, large sums of money and travel time no longer required.
+- family history is online only recently, for everyone, large sums of money and travel time no longer required.

-- there’s no standard, for anything except the 1996 GEDcom.
+- it seems like there’s no standard for anything except the 1996 GEDcom.

 - language and vocabulary are sometimes puffed up and pretentious with a tone of exclusivity.

 And: of all the facts I collect, gender and race are the least useful, providing the least actual information, unless in social contexts.

-- My great grandma b. in 1891 couldn’t vote until 1920 when she was 29 years old.
-She was just as awesome, capable and smart in 1912 at age 21 but was a woman- so no vote until current social customs ruled she was good enough, really.
+- My great grandma couldn’t vote until she was 29 years old.
+She was just as awesome, capable and smart at age 18, but was a woman- so no vote until current social customs ruled she was good enough.

-- I like how Chris Rock talks about race, “To say Obama is progress is saying that he’s the first black person … qualified … there’s been black people qualified to be president for hundreds of years … smart, educated … my children are encountering the nicest white people that America has ever produced.”
+- I like the way Chris Rock talked about race in 2014, “To say Obama is progress is saying that he’s the first black person … qualified … there’s been black people qualified to be president for hundreds of years … smart, educated … my children are encountering the nicest white people that America has ever produced.”